ChalmersGU-data-structure-courses/dsabook/src/D12-queue.md

     interface Queue extends Collection:
         enqueue(x)  // Enqueues x at the end of the queue. dequeue()   // Dequeues the frontmost element.
-Raises an exception if the queue is empty. peek()      // Returns the frontmost element, without removing it.
-Raises an exception if the queue is empty.
+        peek()      // Returns the frontmost element, without removing it.

 ### Array-Based Queues